ellipse2v/pytmThreatModeling/technical_documentation/technical_documentation.md

 ### 4.9.
 Mitigation Suggestions (`mitigation_suggestions.py`)

 This module provides actionable mitigation advice for the threats identified during the analysis.
-It bridges the gap between threat identification and remediation.
+It bridges the gap between threat identification and remediation by linking abstract attack techniques to concrete defensive actions.

--   **`MITIGATION_MAP`**: The core of this module is a dictionary that maps MITRE ATT&CK technique IDs to a curated list of mitigation suggestions.
+-   **`MITIGATION_MAP`: The Knowledge Base**: The core of this module is a large dictionary named `MITIGATION_MAP`.
+This dictionary serves as a knowledge base that maps specific MITRE ATT&CK technique IDs to a curated list of mitigation suggestions.
--   **Framework Integration**: The suggestions are sourced from well-known security frameworks, including:
-    -   OWASP Application Security Verification Standard (ASVS)
-    -   NIST Special Publication 800-53
+    -   **Structure**: Each key in the dictionary is a MITRE ATT&CK Technique ID (e.g., "T1190" for "Exploit Public-Facing Application").
+The value is a list of dictionaries, where each dictionary represents a specific mitigation.
+    -   **Mitigation Details**: Each mitigation dictionary contains:
+        -   `framework`: The source of the mitigation (e.g., "OWASP ASVS", "NIST", "CIS").
+        -   `control_id`: The specific control ID from that framework (e.g., "ASVS V4.0.3-5.2.1").
+        -   `description`: A human-readable description of the mitigation control.

-    -   CIS Controls
+    -   **Example Mapping**:
+        ```python
+        # From MITIGATION_MAP
+        "T1190": [
+            {
+                "framework": "OWASP ASVS",
+                "control_id": "V4.0.3-14.2.4",
+                "description": "Verify that the application sanitizes, filters, or escapes all user-supplied input..."
+            },
+            {
+                "framework": "NIST",
+                "control_id": "SI-10",
+                "description": "Information Input Validation."
+            }
+        ]
+        ```

+-   **`get_mitigation_suggestions()`: The Lookup Function**: This is the primary function of the module.
--   **`get_mitigation_suggestions()`**: This function takes a list of ATT&CK technique IDs and returns all corresponding mitigation suggestions from the map, which are then embedded in the final HTML report.
+    -   It takes a list of ATT&CK technique IDs (which are extracted from the threats during the report generation phase).
+    -   It iterates through the provided IDs and looks them up in the `MITIGATION_MAP`.
+    -   It aggregates all the corresponding mitigation suggestions into a single list.

+-   **Integration with the Report Generator**: The `report_generator.py` module calls `get_mitigation_suggestions()` for each identified threat.
+The returned list of mitigations is then embedded directly into the final HTML report, displayed alongside the threat it helps to counter.
+This provides a clear and direct link from a detected vulnerability to a set of actionable remediation steps.

+-   **Architecture Flow**:
+    ```mermaid
+    graph TD
+        subgraph report_generator.py
+            A[Threat with Mapped ATT&CK IDs] -->|Extracts IDs| B(List of Technique IDs)
+            B -->|Calls| C{mitigation_suggestions.get_mitigation_suggestions()}
+        end

+        subgraph mitigation_suggestions.py
+            C -->|Looks up IDs in| D[MITIGATION_MAP]
+            D -->|Returns| E[List of Mitigation Dictionaries]
+        end

+        A --> F[HTML Report]
+        E -->|Embedded in| F
+    end
+    ```

 ### 4.10.
 Centralized Configuration (`config.py`)